Registering a Car in France

 To be on the safe side I would also carry my passport as proof of identity just in case I got asked for it.

-Anyway you just go into the office ask for the centre des impots and they point you to a waiting area and when it is your turn you present the necessary documents and they fill in the 'quitas fiscal' give you all your paperwork back having taken photocopies and you are done.
+Anyway, having made an appointment, you just go into the office ask for the centre des impots and they point you to a waiting area and when it is your turn you present the necessary documents and they fill in the 'quitas fiscal' give you all your paperwork back having taken photocopies and you are done.

 If you want to be super efficient you can take a set of photocopies with you which will save time and the risk of something going missing.